kicking impostor syndrome to the curb

 Our thoughts play a huge role in whether we’ll experience success or failure — they are the difference between looking forward to a happy hour and NEEDING one.

-I don't need to tell you that the life of a musician is challenging at times, especially when navigating the business side of things.
+I don't need to tell you that the life of a creative is challenging at times, especially when navigating the business side of things.
 Here’s some good news, though.
 It is possible to be successful, with the right mindset.
 You'll likely need to let go of old thought patterns first.
 A lot of them.

 Let me give it to you straight… no chaser.
 Impostor syndrome is like the date you met up with after a flirty exchange on some app.
 You believed every word they said until you began to dig a little deeper and realized they were the exact opposite of their profile.
 No thanks.